 In January 1964, the Tarrant County Commissioners Court did not renew the contract with the Fort Worth Public Library to provide library services.
 Previously, the librarian had been allowed to order books through the extension department in Fort Worth.
 As part of the changes, the Grapevine Library remained open but the rotation of new books from Fort Worth every six months was discontinued.
 The City now paid the librarian’s salary, rent, utilities, and periodical subscriptions.
 At the April Council meeting, Mr. Tom French discussed the idea of designating the Grapevine Public Library as the official archives for the preservation of materials pertaining to the community’s history.
 Council authorized the City Librarian to accept, organize, and preserve historical materials that may be contributed, and to make them available for research and study to all serious students of community history.
 The librarian was also responsible for appropriating sufficient funds to build suitable cabinets for these materials.

-In July 1964, new steel library shelving was purchased with funds totaling $166 from the ’36 Club annual silver teas, and was assembled by several Grapevine residents.
+In July 1964, new steel library shelving was purchased with funds totaling one hundred sixty-six dollars from the ’36 Club annual silver teas, and was assembled by several Grapevine residents.
 The Club had previously bought a Formica-topped checkout desk, children’s shelves, an adding machine, and a clock.

 Left photo: Mrs. Mike Albano and Mrs. Bill Crabtree present the World Book Encyclopedia to Mrs. Morris.
 Grapevine Sun, November 25, 1965

 Right photo: Left, Mrs. Elizabeth Morris; right, Mrs. E. A. Florence.
 Grapevine Sun, May 4, 1967